thetwopct/create-acf-block-json/README.md

 # Create ACF Block JSON

-Quickly create an ACF Block that utilises block.json
+Quickly create an a new WordPress Block that uses Advanced Custom Fields (ACF) and utilised block.json and block-specific CSS.

 ## What does Create ACF Block JSON do